Earth-friendly DIY Kitchen Spray

 I’ve just moved and in clearing the old house I’ve been finding all kinds of hidden dust, cobwebs, and dribbles, among secret stashes of cat toys and treasures!
 You think your home is clean until you start moving semi-permanent pieces and climbing up to see the tops of cabinets and shelves.
 So you can probably imagine that I’m going through a lot of all purpose spray cleaning those surfaces and you’d be right – except the spray I use might not be the one you might be thinking of.

-Several years ago I stopped buying commercial kitchen spray and instead have been making my own.
-It's the easiest and most cost effective way that I've found to jump-start goals to creating a more natural home.
+Some years ago I found out that I could make my own natural cleaning spray.
+It’s the easiest and most cost effective way that I’ve found to jump-start goals to creating a more natural home.
 At first I made a version using just vinegar and water and though it performed well, it did smell a bit like a chippy shop for about ten minutes after.
-The addition of essential oil works wonders on the scent though and there are varieties that can even help with destroying germs and bacteria.
+The addition of essential oil works wonders on the scent though and there are oils that can even help with destroying germs and bacteria.

 In my years of using this vinegar cleaning spray I’ve never once thought that it didn’t have the power or effectiveness of commercial products.
 Sometimes when you switch over to homemade there’s a period of adjustment and wishing for the old store-bought version.
 Not so with this!
 As a soap maker I also find this spray handy since vinegar helps to neutralize any lye granules or fresh soap splatters that might be lingering on kitchen surfaces.